why electric bikes are not popular 1

 Perceived risk of theft

-Electric bikes are often perceived as attractive targets for theft due to their higher value compared to traditional bicycles.
-This perceived risk can deter potential buyers from investing in an electric bike, especially if they do not have access to secure parking or storage options.
-Employing robust security features, such as integrated locks or GPS tracking systems, can help alleviate these concerns and increase the appeal of electric bikes as a secure mode of transportation.
+Electric bikes are often perceived as attractive targets for theft due to their higher value than traditional bicycles.
+This perceived risk can deter potential buyers from investing in an electric bike, especially if they cannot access secure parking or storage options.
+Employing robust security features, such as integrated locks or GPS tracking systems, can help alleviate these concerns and increase electric bikes’ appeal as a secure transportation mode.

 Limited visibility and noise compared to motorcycles/cars